hecerinc/Notes-On/finanzas/chap10.md

 > **right of subrogation**: The rigth of an insurer, who has paid an insured's claim, to request reimbursement from either the person who caused the loss or that person's insurer.

 > For example, assume you're in an automobile accident in which the other party damages your car.
-You may collect from your insurer or the at-fault party-s insurer, but not from both (not for the same loss).
+You may collect from your insurer or the at-fault party's insurer, but not from both (not for the same loss).
 Collecting from both violates the principle of indemnity.

 #### Other insurance